Mildred Rebstock: Professional career

 Dr. Rebstock was hired at Parke-Davis Research Labs from 1945 to 1977 as a junior research chemist and was later promoted to a research leader in 1959.
 Around this time she and her team were researching a newly discovered antibiotic streptomycin, first discovered by Albert Schatz.
 Parke-Davis's team of Dr. Rebstock and her team consisting of John Controulis, Harry Crooks, and Quentin Bartz discovered that greater chemical stability could be achieved through catalytic hydrogenation of streptomycin, and this new compound was named dihydrostreptomycin.
 This discovery was simultaneously made by a team at Merck & Co.
 Although the use of this antibiotic in humans has ceased, it is still used in veterinary medicine.

 Soon after her work with dihydrostreptomycin, Dr. Rebstock was tasked with synthesizing a new antibiotic found by John Ehrlich in a culture of Streptomyces venezuela.
-The molecule of this antibiotic was much simpler than those of previous antibiotics, which made.
-Rebstock's task easier.
+The molecule of this antibiotic was much simpler than those of previous antibiotics, which made Rebstock's task easier.
 It was discovered that the key constituent of this molecule was a nitrobenzene ring, which was something the lab had already had prior experience with.
 Rebstock had found a way to fully synthesize this antibiotic around November 1947.
 This was a rare case where the synthetization of a molecule was more cost effective than fermenting it through organic processes.
 The team published their work in 1949.
-Because of the availability of chloromycetin after Rebstock's work, it was abundantly used to treat Rocky Mountain fever and Typhoid fever, and is still used today as a secondary course of action for extreme cases of meningitis, cholera, and other infectious bacterial diseases.
+Because of the availability of chloromycetin after Rebstock's work, it was abundantly used to treat Rocky Mountain spotted fever and typhoid fever, and is still used today as a secondary course of action for extreme cases of meningitis, cholera, and other infectious bacterial diseases.
 Since its discovery, chloromycetin has been linked to an increased risk of fatal aplastic anemia leading to a decline in its use in humans in the United States.
 Although it has fallen out of favor in developed nations it is still a vital antibiotic used abundantly in developing nations.
-Because of this it is on the World Health Organization's List of Essential Medicines.

-Because of her groundbreaking research, Time Magazine devoted an article to her in 1949, noting that "the achievement was due to teamwork.
+Because of her groundbreaking research, Time magazine devoted an article to her in 1949, noting that "the achievement was due to teamwork.
 But a large part of the credit goes to pretty Dr. Mildred Rebstock, a 28-year-old research chemist."
 Dr. Rebstock advocated for women in scientific research during an interview with the Smithsonian Institution Archives, she stated that, of all the researchers in the field only about three percent of them were women, but she would remain hopeful for the future.
 In 1950, Rebstock was awarded the "Science Woman of the Year" by the Women's National Press Club of Washington DC organization, and it was presented to her by President Truman.

+Death and remembrance

-Rebstock continued her pharmaceutical research for the remainder of her career and spent the latter part of it researching fertility drugs and the synthesis of blood-lipid agents.
-She died at St. Joseph Mercy Hospital in Ann Arbour, MI on February 17, 2011.
+Rebstock died at St. Joseph Mercy Hospital in Ann Arbor, MI on February 17, 2011.

+A historical marker about Rebstock's career and honors can be found on the campus of North Central College, near the football field.